EiriniRouchota/CollegeLink/README.md

 # **Travel Agency Website**

-This is a project for Web Development eLearning Academy by CollegLink. **Travel Agency Website** is a solution for travellers to search available hotels, make reservations and have a personalized profile with reviews and favorite hotels.
+**Travel Agency Website** is a solution for travellers to search available hotels, make reservations and have a personalized profile with reviews and favorite hotels.

 ## **Functionalities**
 -Register